Oak Leaf Hydrangea, Oakleaf Hydrangea

 Bark: One key characteristic of Hydrangea quercifolia is its exfoliating bark, which peels back in thin layers, revealing a rich brown inner bark during the winter months.
 This adds an additional point of interest when the plant is leafless.
 Its fall color and winter bark, combined with its summer flowers, make it a plant with multi-season interest.

-Uses: Due to its vibrant, year-round visual interest, the Oakleaf Hydrangea makes a great accent or specimen plant.
-It also fits well in woodland gardens, mixed borders, and as a foundation plant.
+Uses: The Oak Leaf Hydrangea makes a great accent or specimen plant due to its vibrant, year-round visual interest.
+It also fits well in woodland gardens, mixed borders with companion plants, and as a foundation plant.

 Attractive Flowers: The long panicles of white-to-pink flowers bloom in early summer, and the flower heads can remain on the plant long after they’ve faded, adding texture to the winter garden.

-Size Variability: Different varieties of Oakleaf hydrangea can suit different garden spaces.
-Dwarf types like ‘Pee Wee’ or ‘Munchkin’ can fit into smaller spaces, while larger varieties like ‘Snow Queen’ or ‘Alice’ can make a dramatic statement in a larger landscape.
+Size Variability: Different varieties can suit different garden spaces.
+Dwarf types like ‘Pee Wee‘ or ‘Munchkin‘ can fit into smaller spaces, while larger varieties like ‘Snow Queen‘ can make a dramatic statement in a larger landscape.

-Pollinator Attraction: The blooms of the Oakleaf hydrangea attract a variety of pollinators, including bees and butterflies, promoting biodiversity in your garden.
+Pollinator Attraction: The blooms attract a variety of pollinators, including bees and butterflies, promoting biodiversity in your garden.

 Hardiness |